Want a Stronger Hiring Function? Start With These 6 Elements: Interview with Minoo Ayat, VP of Global Talent Acquisition at Juniper Networks

 #1: Collaboration and Communication: Building strong relationships with business leaders is a key part of the job.

 Recruiting shouldn’t happen in a silo.
-Success depends on strong partnership and alignment between the TA team and hiring stakeholders, ensuring everyone shares a clear understanding of hiring goals.
+Success depends on strong partnership between the TA team and hiring stakeholders, ensuring everyone shares a clear understanding of hiring goals.
 A transparent, consistent recruitment process not only strengthens internal collaboration within TA but also fosters seamless coordination with hiring managers, HR, and other departments, which is a must-have to manage high volume.

 #2: Recruiter Performance Metrics: Give your teams a clear picture of their performance.